Wind power in India: History

 In 1960, the CSIR established a Wind Power Division as part of the new National Aeronautical Laboratory (NAL) in Bangalore, which was founded that year.
 From the 1960s into the 1980s, the NAL and other groups continued to carry out wind velocity surveys and develop improved estimates of India's wind energy capacity.
 Large-scale development of wind power began in 1985 with the first wind project in Veraval, Gujarat, in the form of a 40-kW Dutch machine (made by Polenko) connected to the grid.
 The project, an initiative of late Dr. K S Rao, then-Director of Gujarat Energy Development Agency (GEDA), was a joint venture between GEDA and J K Synthetics Ltd. Though the performance of this machine was quite poor, it established the technical viability of operating wind turbines in the grid-connected mode in India.
 Subsequently, the Government of India planned several demonstration wind farms in the coastal regions of the country and simultaneously launched a massive programme to identify sites suitable for wind projects.
 In 1986, demonstration wind farms were set up in the coastal areas of Maharashtra (Ratnagiri), Gujarat (Okha) and Tamil Nadu (Tirunelveli) with 55 kW Vestas wind turbines.
 These demonstration projects were supported by the Ministry of New and Renewable Energy (MNRE).
 The demonstration projects set up in 1985–86 established beyond doubt, both the technical and economic viability of the wind energy projects, while the wind-mapping programme resulted in the identification of many sites suitable for wind power projects (C-WET 2001; Mani 1990, 1992, 1994; Mani and Mooley 1983).

 The potential for wind farms in the country was first assessed in 2011 to be more than 2,000 GW by Prof. Jami Hossain of TERI University, New Delhi.
-This was subsequently re-validated by Lawrence Berkley National Laboratory, US (LBNL) in an independent study in 2012.
+This was subsequently re-validated by Lawrence Berkeley National Laboratory, US (LBNL) in an independent study in 2012.
 As a result, the Ministry of New and Renewable Energy (MNRE) set up a committee to reassess the potential and through the National Institute of Wind Energy (NIWE, previously C-WET) has announced a revised estimation of the potential wind resource in India from 49,130 MW to 302,000 MW assessed at 100 m hub height.

 In 2015, the MNRE set the target for Wind Power generation capacity by 2022 at 60,000 MW.